mendix/docs-site-test/content/en/docs/howto/security/best-practices-security.md

 ## 5 Applying Authentication on Services

-When publishing a web or REST service, you should consider whether this service should be consumable by everybody (anonymous) or by a limited set of users or systems.
+When publishing a web service, you should consider whether this service should be consumable by everybody (anonymous) or by a limited set of users or systems.
 Whenever a limited set of users should be allowed, a Mendix (web service) user should be created for each consumer of this service.
 The option of creating (fine-grained instead of generic) users enables an application to do the following:

 * Identify which user caused a change in your application (traceability)
 * Constrain access on the user (role) level